svi3c/esroute/packages/esroute/README.md

 esroute comes with no dependencies and is quite small.

-The route resolution is done by traversing the route spec tree and this algorithm is based on simple string comparisons (no regex matching).
+The route resolution is done by traversing the route spec that is used to configure the app routes (no preprocessing required).
+The algorithm is based on simple string comparisons (no regex matching).

 #### 🛡 Route guards